mushira4/notification-service/README.md

 ##### Example of input
 The message must be posted to the console in the following format: status,user,message.
-It should separated by commas without space between them.
+It should be separated by commas without space between them.
 Ex: `news,user1,message1`, `marketing,user2,message333`, `status,user3,message1`, `any_other_type,user1,message1`

 ## Architecture